 In addition, studies have shown a link between maternal health and ADHD.
-Premature birth and drug use, alcohol abuse or smoking during pregnancy are all big risk factors and can make the child more susceptible to the disorder after birth.
+Premature birth and drug use, such as alcohol abuse or smoking during pregnancy are all big risk factors and can make the child more susceptible to developing the disorder after birth.

-Boys and girls display very different symptoms, and they can range from mild to severe.
-Some common general symptoms displayed by boys suffering from the condition are:
+Boys and girls typically display very different symptoms, and they can range from mild to severe.
+Some common general symptoms displayed by boys with the condition are:

-It can often be hard to distinguish between symptoms of ADHD and a child who is perfectly normal in all respects but has a very active and curious personality.
-This is why in order to get a diagnosis of ADHD, symptoms have to be present for at least six months and more than one symptom has to be present.
-At least a few where the child’s life is being negatively impacted in numerous settings, such as at home and at school.
+It can often be hard to distinguish between symptoms of ADHD and a child who is neurotypical but has a very active and curious personality.
+This is why in order to get a diagnosis of ADHD, symptoms have to be present for at least six months and more than one symptom has to be present that negatively affects the child’s life in numerous settings, such as at home and at school.

-Let's take a look now at the three different subtypes and the symptoms present with each of them.
+Let's take a look now at the three different subtypes and the symptoms present within each of them.